 - Demand for Amazon FBA businesses has increased as the space has matured

 Content businesses include blogs, forums, directories, online communities, YouTube businesses and other online destinations where the primary offering to visitors is consumable content, typically offered for free, and revenue is generated by monetizing visitors through advertising or affiliate sales.
-You can read our guide on the Google adsense business model for more info on this type of business.
+You can read our guides on the Google Adsense and the Amazon Associates business model for more info on this type of business.

 The content itself can be in the form of written content such as articles, guides, reviews, listicles, how to’s, social media posts, forum activity, and online reviews.
 It can also be other digital media such as videos, images, music, audio files, podcasts, infographics, eBooks, memes, animated gifs, etc.

 Telltale signs of a strong, sustainable content business include highly engaging and shareable content, valuable or unsaturated niche, diversified traffic sources, backlinks from major media and / or other industry authorities, sizable newsletter lists and multiple social media accounts with large active followings.

 In contrast, the risk factor for content businesses increases when the majority of their traffic is dependent upon a single source, such as a single social media account with a large following or a single piece of content.
 Buyers should also beware of content businesses with risky models such as arbitrage businesses, which have a higher than average failure rate.
 Not surprisingly buyers usually do evaluate these risks and adjust their valuations accordingly.